felangel/meet_mason/slides/meet_mason.md

 # Let's Recap

-✅ Produce consistent code efficiently
+- Produce code in a way that is:

-✅ Code must be customizable

-✅ Should be reusable and extensible

-✅ Should be accessible to team/community
+  - ✅ 🔁 Consistent

+  - ✅ ⚡️ Fast

+  - ✅ 🧩 Customizable

+  - ✅ 📦 Reusable

 ---